RichieBernal/Proyecto/README.md

 #### Build the image

-* Ensure you are in the `itesm-mlops-project/` directory (root folder).
+* Ensure you are in the `PROYECTO/` directory (root folder).
 * Run the following code to build the image:

     ```bash
-    docker build -t titanic-image ./itesm_mlops_project/app/
+    docker build -t fae-image ./FAE/app/
     ```

 * Inspect the image created by running this command: